 –G.K.
 Chesterton, in his introduction to George MacDonald and His Wife

 “Wee Sir Gibbie” has to be one of the most well-known and best-loved of MacDonald’s characters.
-The perfect starting point for anyone wanting to acquaint themselves with MacDonald’s fiction, The Baronet’s Song tells the tale of a mute urchin known as Sir Gibbie.
+The perfect starting point for anyone wanting to acquaint themselves with MacDonald’s fiction, Sir Gibbie tells the tale of a mute urchin.
 Follow the street-wise orphan “up Daurside” as in the wake of losing his drunken father he seeks the comfort of the Scottish Highlands.
 The friends he meets there find in him the utmost purity, simplicity, and self-sacrificial service, making him beloved by all as he comes to live up to his nickname in more ways than one.

 My very favorite George MacDonald story–the one I read over and again–is that of Malcolm, as retold by Michael Phillips.
 MacDonald’s characters come alive to me in a way that few other author’s do, and Malcolm is one whom I feel I know as well as my own brothers.
 In his story you’ll find unparalleled romance, mystery, and intrigue, combined with such love, sacrifice, and depth of character that you’ll find he’s hard to forget.

-The Curate’s Awakening did as the title suggests—awakened in me a desire to not just know facts, but to know and believe the Truth.
-The story launches with a skeptic posing a question to the curate Thomas Wingfold: “Tell me honestly, do you really believe one word of all that?”
-A staggering blow to someone whose occupation presupposes faith in God—rather like assuming a child brought up in a Christian home will automatically become a child of God.
+“Tell me honestly, do you really believe one word of all that?”
+The skeptic’s question to the curate Thomas Wingfold was a staggering blow to someone whose occupation presupposes faith in God—rather like assuming a child brought up in a Christian home will automatically become a child of God.
 The ability to challenge his readers to the very core of their belief system is what sets MacDonald apart from other writers of fiction.
 Far from “fluff,” his stories are deep and thought-provoking, begging for a response.
-If you’re like me, you won’t be able to read more than two or three pages before instinctively reaching for a pencil or highlighter to mark jewels you want to ruminate on later.
-And I promise you will be inexplicably drawn toward the Heavenly Father, desiring to know Him more fully, which was the author’s intent all along.
-(Click here to read Sara’s entire review of The Curate’s Awakening.)
+You will be inexplicably drawn toward the Heavenly Father, desiring to know Him more fully, which was the author’s intent all along.
+(Click here to read Sara’s entire review of the story of Thomas Wingfold.)

 “I have never concealed the fact that I regarded [George MacDonald] as my master; indeed I fancy I have never written a book in which I did not quote from him.
 But it has not seemed to me that those who have received my books kindly take even now sufficient notice of the affiliation.
 Honesty drives me to emphasize it.”